AlexisCastro12/ToDo-List/README.md

 ## :dart: Description

-To-Do List is an application... <!--To-Do List is an application that allows you to add as many pending tasks as you have, just type and press enter.-->
+To-Do List is an application that allows you to add as many pending tasks as you have, simply by typing and pressing enter thanks to the user interface built with responsive concepts such as functional components and hooks.

 ## :sparkles: Roadmap